Like many families, we moved to Lewis Center for the terrific schools, gorgeous outdoor spaces and wonderful community.

 If you’re looking for a way to teach kids about the Underground Railroad, slavery and the lives of early African Americans post-slavery, we really loved the American Girl book series about Addy Walker.

-Did you know our local area played such an important role in history?
+Did you know our local area played such an important role in American history?
 I’d love to hear your thoughts in the comments below or over on Facebook.